-Experts at our Pediatric Cystic Fibrosis Center are committed to delivering the highest quality treatment and supportive services to children diagnosed with cystic fibrosis, a genetic condition that affects the lungs and digestive system.
+Experts at our Pediatric Cystic Fibrosis Center are committed to delivering the highest-quality treatment and supportive services to children diagnosed with cystic fibrosis or primary ciliary dyskinesia (PCD).
 Accredited by the Cystic Fibrosis Foundation for our expertise, our program aims to improve the quality of life of every child in our care.

-To minimize the risk of infection from patient to patient, we follow strict infection-control guidelines in the hospital and in outpatient settings.
-All staff members are required to wear gowns and gloves, and rooms are thoroughly disinfected to prevent the spread of cystic fibrosis bacteria.
+To minimize the risk of infection from patient to patient, we follow strict infection control guidelines in the hospital and in outpatient settings.
+When caring for children with cystic fibrosis, staff members are required to wear gowns and gloves, and rooms are thoroughly disinfected to prevent the spread of bacteria that can cause infection.

-As your child grows, we coordinate and transition care to NYU Langone’s Adult Cystic Fibrosis Center.
+As your child grows, we coordinate and transition care to NYU Langone’s Bronchiectasis and Cystic Fibrosis Program.
 To help make this process as smooth as possible, our social workers meet with you and your teen to make sure you are both ready for this transition.
 We also help prepare your teen to be responsible for managing daily treatments.